AI Agent Identity: Beyond Authentication

 What Does AI Identity Look Like in 10 Years?

-Look 5 to 10 years out, and the notion of "logging in" will feel quaint.
+Look 5 to 10 years out, and the notion of "logging in" will feel as antiquated as dialing into the internet.

-We're building toward a world where identity isn't just a login event.
-It's a living, evolving memory that works for you, not against you.
+We’re building toward a world where identity isn’t just a login event, but rather, it’s a living, evolving memory that works for you, not against you.

 Frequently Asked Questions